 After inspections of Gordon’s car, NASCAR added new rules that made the new car illegal to race anyway.

 Is Cheating Just a Part of the Sport?

 At the start of NASCAR, at its inception, modifications of stock cars were the name of the game.
-The ones who were more creative and better at finding the right balance between engines, aerodynamics, intake—these were the ones that won.
+The ones who were more creative and better at finding the right balance between engines, aerodynamics, and intake—these were the ones that won.

 But the desire for uniformity seemed to supersede the promotion of creativity.